Firefall: Resumption and later work

 In 1983 Overton quit (he would return briefly to play a few shows with the group in Medford, Oregon in July 1986 as a fill-in) and Muse decided to retire from touring again.
-Steve Hadjoupolos (sax, flute, keyboards and backing vocals) and Bob Gaffney (bass, vocals) were brought in and the group soldiered on.
-Sandy Ficca was brought in to take over from Scott Kirkpatrick on drums in October 1984 (Scott then returned to play some final shows with the band in June 1985 before moving on permanently) and is still with them to date.
+Steve Hadjoupolos (sax, flute, keyboards, backing vocals) and Bob Gaffney (bass, vocals) were brought in and the group continued.
+Sandy Ficca was brought in to take over from Scott Kirkpatrick on drums in October 1984 (Scott then returned to play some final shows with the band in June 1985 before moving on permanently) and is still with them to-date.

 On the evening of August 4, 1986, Chuck Kirkpatrick was leaving from a local club gig in the area of Florida where he resided.
 After breaking down on the road home, he was shot and wounded in the arm in a drive-by shooting; the shooter then fled the scene.
 The wound was serious enough to almost require amputation of Kirkpatrick's left arm, but doctors were able to save it and Chuck was able to play again after a difficult rehab period.
 Many Miami musicians, including Jon Secada and members of the Miami Sound Machine, came to Chuck's aid, playing a series of shows to help defray the cost of his medical care and rehab.
 Firefall brought in Colorado musician Mark Oblinger to sit in for Chuck until he was able to return to the band in November 1986.
 But Kirkpatrick's tenure in the band was coming to an end.
 In late 1987, Gaffney left and Eddie Gleason came on in the interim.
 Then Chuck left at the tail end of 1987 after differences with Jock Bartley.
 Oblinger (who had subbed for both Chuck and Gaffney in 1986) returned as Kirkpatrick's permanent replacement in December 1987 and Bil Hopkins was the new bassist.
-Dan Clawson (ex-Pure Prairie League) came in as well to take the place of Hadjoupolos in early 1988.
+Dan Clawson (ex-Pure Prairie League) came in as well to take the place of Hadjoupolos in early 1988 (Hadjoupolos died in 1991 after a bout with cancer).

 In 1989, after seven years in Firefall, Sambataro decided it was also time to say goodbye.
 He moved on to join Dion DiMucci's band.
 This paved the way for the return of Rick Roberts and in September 1992, Rhino Records responded to the demand to put out Firefall music on CD by releasing Firefall: The Greatest Hits, which featured all of the singles and AOR favorites and one new song, "Run Run Away", about adult victims of earlier child abuse.